-- b.
+- the demining team's Medic, when working independently; by guiding them through the most appropriate therapies for casualty care in the field. - b.
 MTPs must describe in necessary detail the treatment and management of clinically relevant diseases and conditions as well as those traumatic injuries expected in the presence of a demining incident.
 A list of required sections and skills to be defined is provided in Annex C - c.
-MTPs shall be written in the English language, reviewed and approved by the organisations OMD through the UNMAS Country Office (for endorsement of compliance with the NTSG). - d.
-MTPs shall be made immediately available to onsite Team Medics, in 'Aide Memoire/treatment flow' format; and will remain as part of the NMAA/UNMAS-SS approved emergency medical SOP. - e.
+MTPs shall be written in the English language, reviewed and approved by the organisations OMD through the UNMAS-UNMISS (for endorsement of compliance with the NTSG). - d.
+MTPs shall be made immediately available to onsite Team Medics, in 'Aide Memoire/treatment flow' format; and will remain as part of the NMAA/UNMAS-UNMISS approved emergency medical SOP. - e.
 MTPs should be formally revised and updated on an 'as needed' basis and at least every 2-years to ensure continued compliance with industry best practice. - f.
 MTPs must include a programme to provide confidential, rapid access to HIV Post Exposure Prophylaxis (PEP) Starter Kit within no more than 72-hours and ideally within 2-hours of the identified need.